DiamondLightSource/pytac/docs/intro.rst

-What can PYTAC do?
+What can Pytac do?
 ------------------

-PYTAC provides a layer on top of `EPICS`_ that wraps up groups of `PVs`_.
+Pytac provides a layer on top of `EPICS`_ that wraps up groups of `PVs`_.